Wednesday, October 16, 2019

 Worth Fighting For, Chapter 12

 The moon sunk deep beneath clouds, cold rains came and went, and Hyren and Blynn rushed on through thick woodland and tumultuous terrain.
 The mutant Grundo was willing to keep his pace for days more.
-And Blynn continued to run just ahead of him, with endurance that was astonishing for her small size.
+And Blynn continued to run just ahead of him, with astonishing endurance for her small size.

 Finally, chilled and soaked to the bone, the two burst out of a thicket and stopped.
 Tattered, rain-torn clouds near the horizon allowed silver moonlight to illuminate the landscape.
 The forest petered out around them, and to either side the land, too, dropped off, sheer and jagged, into a black nothingness.
 Only straight ahead did it extend as a peninsula into a sea of mist.
 On that outcropping of stone sat an enormous castle, built of thick-hewn blocks of dark granite, brooding silently over the deep.